-The general notion is that premature ageing is only caused by excessive sun exposure, stress and smoking.
-While this is true and we should all be sure to regularly take preventive measures – our diets can also accelerate the ageing process.
+The general notion is that premature aging is only caused by excessive sun exposure, stress, and smoking.
+While this is true – and we should all be sure to regularly take preventive measures – our diets can also accelerate the aging process.

-While the ongoing debate on what level of alcohol consumption can be considered healthy has yet to conclude – it’s clear that alcohol does have dehydrating properties that can accelerate the ageing process.
+While the ongoing debate on what level of alcohol consumption can be considered healthy has yet to conclude – it’s clear that alcohol does have dehydrating properties that can accelerate the aging process.